 I’m off campus – can you mail items to me?

 Absolutely!
 We can mail items through our Library Express program.

 Library Express is a service for current UMass Amherst students and current or retired UMass Amherst faculty and staff.
-Under normal circumstances, this service is only for patrons living in the United States and outside the Pioneer Valley, and only for normally circulating items owned by the UMass Amherst libraries.
-We have temporarily expanded this program to mail materials from any library to off campus patrons anywhere in the United States.
+This service is available for patrons living off campus in the United States.
+We cannot mail to campus addresses or outside of the United States at this time.

 There is no fee for this service, and we include a return shipping label that will allow you to mail your materials back at no cost to you.

-When requesting that something be mailed to you via Library Express, please be sure that the address on your account is up to date and that you check the box stating “I would like this mailed to me and confirm that the address on my account is up to date.”
+When requesting that something be mailed to you via Library Express, please be sure that the address on your account is up to date and your Loan Delivery preference is set to Mail To Address.

 Why do you only mail items within the United States and not internationally?